Vedenin/useful-java-links/hellowords/readme.md

- It's project that has a lot of hello word examples for many libraries or frameworks.
+A lot of hello word examples for many libraries and frameworks